aldur/aldur.github.io/_posts/2025-06-26-yubikey-agent.md

 The result is in {% include github_link.html url="https://github.com/aldur/yubikey-agent" text="my fork of the project" %}.
-I decided to keep the code as simple as possible, so that it is easy to maintain and keep up with upstream (in case I need to).
-If you want to try it out, simply setup the Yubikey as usual and then run `yubikey-agent -setup-sign` to generate the additional key.
-When running the agent itself, it will gracefully try loading both keys and ignore the one for Signatures if it cannot be found.
+I intentionally kept the code as simple as possible, so that it is easy to maintain and follow upstream (in case I need to).
+If you want to try it out, setup the Yubikey as usual and then run `yubikey-agent -setup-sign` to generate the additional key.
+When running the agent, it will gracefully try loading both keys and ignore the one for Signatures if it cannot be found.

 I have also ensured that the ordering of the keys doesn't change and have configured my `git` client to sign with the _second_ key returned by the agent.